Year of the Goat

 Goat and Horse Compatibility: Of twelve Chinese zodiac animals, the Goat and the Horse form the Liu He group (six harmonious combinations of the Chinese zodiac), one of the most ideal combinations.
 They can be each other’s nobles.

-People with the zodiac Horse are enthusiastic, subjective, and have a strong execution.
+People with the zodiac Horse are enthusiastic, subjective, and have strong execution.
 Goat people are kind-hearted, sensitive, and creative.
 Their personalities could be matched.
 The Horse can bring the Goat more energy and courage, inspiring them to pursue their goal boldly.
-The Goat can give the Horse warmth, care, and support, which makes them enjoy wonderful family on their paths.
+The Goat can give the Horse warmth, care, and support, which makes them enjoy a wonderful family on their paths.

 Goat and Rabbit Compatibility: Chinese zodiac Goat compatibility with the Pig, and the Rabbit is best, considered as the San He group (combination of triple harmony).
-They can get along well with each other both in work and in life.
+They can get along well with each other both at work and in life.

-Goat and Pig Compatibility: As a member of San He combination with the Goat and the Rabbit, Chinese zodiac Pig is optimistic and passionate about life.
+Goat and Pig Compatibility: As a member of the San He combination with the Goat and the Rabbit, the Chinese zodiac Pig is optimistic and passionate about life.
 When these three are together, they will have a strong sense of connection.

 Worst Matches: Ox, Dog, Rat

 Goat and Ox Compatibility: There is a restriction between the Goat Chinese zodiac and the Ox.
 The Goat personality is gentle and flexible, but indecisive sometimes.
-While the Ox personality is stubborn, focusing on the truth and efficiency.
+While the Ox personality is stubborn, it focuses on the truth and efficiency.
 There is a big difference between the two.
 Disputes and frictions will frequently occur.
 In terms of their fields, Ox people may think Goat people are inefficient, while Sheep people would think the former are hidebound.

 Goat and Dog Compatibility: People under the Sheep Chinese zodiac and the Dog are believed they clash with each other.
 Chinese zodiac Goat personality is introverted, but sensitive sometimes.
-While the Dog is outspoken and loyal, sometimes blunt.
+While the Dog is outspoken and loyal, it is sometimes blunt.
 Their acting or saying may hurt the Goat.
 When getting together, Dog people will find the Goat sensitive, and Goat people will consider the former reckless.

 Career Guide for Goat People

 1. Area of Design: People born in the year of the Goat have a unique eye for beauty and fashion, and swiftly capture the trends and needs of customers.
 That allows them to create more innovative works.
-Jobs like graphic design, visual communication, dress design, and interior design could be Goat people reference.
+Jobs like graphic design, visual communication, dress design, and interior design could be Goat people's reference.

 2. Health Care: Sheep people can take health care into consideration when choosing jobs, such as nurses, doctors, rehabilitation therapists, and counselors.
 The Goat’s compassion allows them to be caretakers, offering more care and giving comfort to patients.

-4. Civil Servant: Chinese zodiac goat personality is reliable and gentle, which is suitable for working in the field of public administration, education, and public services.
+4. Civil Servant: The Chinese zodiac goat personality is reliable and gentle, which is suitable for working in the field of public administration, education, and public services.
 They can faithfully execute the office, patiently cope with affairs, and build positive relations with the public.
 These qualities can help them achieve their goals in a reliable environment.

 Goat in Chinese Culture